 1973: Dave Mason released his third solo studio album, It’s Like You Never Left.
 Contributors to the album include George Harrison, Stevie Wonder, Graham Nash, Carl Radle, and Malcolm Cecil.

 1979: Frank Zappa released “Joe’s Garage,” the first single from Joe’s Garage Act 1, the first installment of a three-part rock opera.

 1983: “I Guess That’s Why They Call It The Blues,” the first single from Elton John’s seventeenth studio, Too Low For Zero, entered the Billboard Hot 100.

-1988: After leaving Clannad in 1982, Irish singer-songwriter Enya’s first major solo hit single, “Orinoco Flow,” started its first of three weeks at #1 on the UK chart.
+1988: After leaving Clannad in 1982, Irish singer-songwriter Enya had her first major solo hit single with, “Orinoco Flow,” which started its first of three weeks at #1 on the UK chart.

 2005: Arctic Monkeys hit #1 in the UK with their debut single, “I Bet You Look Good on the Dancefloor.”